M-imo-o/Panchayat_AI/README.md

 ## Project Overview

-Gramsahayak AI is built to bridge the gap between users and complex administrative information by providing a conversational AI interface.
-Users can ask queries in natural language and receive simplified, context-aware responses.
+Gramsahayak AI bridges the gap between users and complex administrative information by providing a conversational AI interface.
+Users can ask queries in natural language and receive simplified, context-aware responses in real time.

 The system integrates:

 * **Streamlit** for frontend user interaction
 * **FastAPI** for backend API handling
 * **Groq LLM API** for AI-powered response generation
+* **RAG (Retrieval-Augmented Generation)** for domain-specific responses
 * **Google Cloud Platform (GCP)** for deployment and hosting

 ---